Population and housing censuses by country: Netherlands

 The first census in the Netherlands was conducted in 1795, and the last in 1971.
 A law was produced on April 22, 1879, ordering a census to be conducted every ten years.

 The census that was planned for 1981 was postponed and later cancelled.
 A call for privacy was responsible for the cancellation of any further census since 1991.
 Censuses are being conducted by the Centraal Bureau voor de Statistiek since 1899.
 The censuses today are mostly (population, fiscal) register based, combined with surveying.

 North Macedonia

-The independence of the Republic of Macedonia followed the breakup of former Yugoslavia in 1991.
+The independence of the Republic of North Macedonia followed the breakup of former Yugoslavia in 1991.
 The first population and housing census was conducted in the summer of 1994.
 The second census was conducted in the autumn of 2002.
 Both censuses were observed by international experts due to the sensitive issue regarding the ethnic distribution.
 The next census operation started in 2011 but it was aborted with the census declared unsuccessful.
 Following delay, a census was conducted in September 2021, which also included the diaspora.